Organized Chaos: Gladstone Park’s Tangled Streets

 Gladstone Park’s “M” Streets

-But the city’s Plan also gave the community identification and order in its “M” north-south streets and addresses based on a directional numbering system.
-All its houses were assigned numbers from 5200 in the south to 6300 in the north, representing how far they were from the center city.
+With the ordering of north/south streets based on an alphabetical naming system starting at Lake Michigan, the Plan of Chicago gave the community identification and order by assigning “M” avenues when it got to Gladstone Park, having exhausted “A” through “N” in neighborhoods further east.
+Its directional numbering component meant that houses here were assigned numbers from 5200 in the south to 6300 in the north, representing how far they were from the center city.
 Learn More…

 Boulevard Street